The Easybeats: 1964–1965: formation, Albert Productions and early success

-19651966: rise to success and Easyfever
+1965–1966: rise to success and Easyfever

 "She's So Fine", Easy and It's 2 Easy

-Although "For My Woman" gained them some attention, the band felt they needed a more uptempo song to break through commercially.
-Their next single, "She's So Fine", gave them that commercial success, reaching No. 3 on the Australian charts and launching them to national stardom.
+Although "For My Woman" gained them some attention, the band felt they needed a more up-tempo song to break through commercially.
+Their next single, "She's So Fine", gave them that commercial success, reaching No. 3 on the Australian chart and launching them to national stardom.
 Their concerts and public appearances were regularly marked by intense fan hysteria similar to "Beatlemania", soon dubbed "Easyfever" by the Australian press.

 The band's follow-up single, the high-energy "Wedding Ring", released on 26 August 1965, was also a hit, reaching No. 7.
 On 23 September 1965, the group released its first album, Easy.
 It was one of the earliest albums of all original material written by an Australian rock group.
-All the songs were written by group members, with vocalist Stevie Wright and guitarist George Young co-writing eight of the fourteen songs on the album..
+All the songs were written by group members, with vocalist Stevie Wright and guitarist George Young co-writing eight of the fourteen songs on the album.

 For the next single, "Sad and Lonely and Blue", the band returned to the blues based feel of "For My Woman".
 However, like "For My Woman", it failed to make the top 10, only reaching No. 21.
 Both "Wedding Ring" and "Sad and Lonely and Blue" were included on the group's second album, It's 2 Easy, released 24 March 1966.
-The lead singles from that album, "Women (Make You Feel Alright)" and "Come and See Her", put the group back in the top 10, reaching No. 4 and No. 3 respectively on the Australian charts.
+The lead singles from that album, "Women (Make You Feel Alright)" and "Come and See Her", put the group back in the top 10, reaching No. 4 and No. 3 respectively on the Australian chart.
 This time, Stevie Wright and George Young wrote all fourteen songs on the album.
 The Wright-Young songwriting team also wrote songs for other artists at this time, including "Step Back", which became a No. 1 hit for Johnny Young (no relation) in 1966.

 United Artists Records and Volume 3

 In early 1966, while the group was still touring Australia, manager Mike Vaughan flew to New York City to attempt to secure an American recording contract for the band.
 Despite an initial lack of interest, Vaughan was able to convince United Artists Records to sign the band.
 Just before relocating to London in 1966, they recorded a farewell TV special for the Seven Network, titled The Easybeats (more commonly known as The Coca-Cola Special), one of the few surviving appearances from the band's career during this period.
 The group left for the UK on 10 July 1966.

 In August 1966, Albert Productions released an EP of material recorded before the group left Australia.
 Titled Easyfever, it reach No. 1 on the Australian singles charts.
 Albert Productions then released an entire album of material titled Volume 3 on 3 November 1966.
-This too was a commercial success and its lead single, "Sorry", topped the Australian charts.
+This too was a commercial success and its lead single, "Sorry", topped the Australian chart.
 Again, Stevie Wright and George Young wrote all thirteen songs on the album.